 Golf is on in Whitefish!
-Both courses at the Whitefish Lake Golf Course are officially open.
-Conveniently, the south course is right out the backdoor of Grouse Mountain Lodge.
-Golf and stay at Grouse this spring from $127 per person/per night with our Early Bird Golf Packages
+The north course at Whitefish Lake Golf Course is officially open and the south shouldn’t be far behind.
+Golf and stay at Grouse this spring from $149 per person/per night with our golf package

 Early spring is the perfect time to explore the Whitefish Trail.
 As of April, it’s both snow-free and dry.
 The trail system has seven trailheads, so choose your adventure and take advantage of the Whitefish Trail.
 The Trail is a popular mountain biking destination.
 Mountain bike rentals are available at Glacier Cyclery, Great Northern Cyclery and Sportsman Ski Haus all located right in town.
-I recommend the Lion Mountain or Sklyes trailhead for hikers and the Beaver Lakes (cross-country style biking) or Spencer Mountain (downhill style biking) trailhead for mountain bikers.
+The Lion Mountain or Sklyes trailhead is great for hikers and the Beaver Lakes (cross-country style biking) or Spencer Mountain (downhill style biking) trailhead is ideal for mountain bikers.

 Biking Going-to-the-Sun Road